flyingzebra/EurorackSoundbar/README.md

 3) Design a soundbar including a standardised built-in space for replacable electronics : A Eurorack Soundbar as it were!

 # Furniture requirements
-1) Elegant & aesthetic, fitting ones living room.
+1.1) Elegant & aesthetic.
-2) Providing table surface fitting Piano Keyboard + Soundbar.
+1.2) Providing table surface fitting Piano Keyboard + Soundbar.
-3) Sturdy enough to carry 50Kg=110lbs.
+1.3) Sturdy enough to carry 50Kg=110lbs.
-4) Providing maximum leg space horizontally and vertically.
+1.4) Providing maximum leg space horizontally and vertically.
-5) Height-adjustable to some extent.
+1.5) Height-adjustable to some extent.
-6) Piano-black glossy paint finish.
+1.6) Piano-black glossy paint finish.

 <a href=https://github.com/flyingzebra/EurorackSoundbar/blob/main/illustrations/sketch.jpg><img src="/illustrations/sketch.jpg?raw=true" width=40%></a>

 This sketch, for what it's worth, outlines all elements including the Piano; exact measures and additional features however will come later; they obviously depend on the keyboard one has purchased.

 # Speaker enclosure - passive part - requirements
-1) Perfectly fitting keyboard width, and height aligned with the top of the speaker grills.
+2.1) Perfectly fitting keyboard width, and height aligned with the top of the speaker grills.
-2) Best compromise between good bass production and small enclosure volume.
+2.2) Best compromise between good bass production and small enclosure volume.
-3) Rich sound spectrum and spatial perception ideal for instrument sound reproduction.
+2.3) Rich sound spectrum and spatial perception ideal for instrument sound reproduction.
-4) Optional built-in passive filter and accessble attenuators whenever necessary.
+2.4) Optional built-in passive filter and accessble attenuators whenever necessary.
-5) Die-cast, anti-reflection and airleak-proof speaker enclosure.
+2.5) Die-cast, anti-reflection and airleak-proof speaker enclosure.
-6) Vibration isolation between table & enclosure.
+2.6) Vibration isolation between table & enclosure.
-7) Does not vibrate or glide off the table.
+2.7) Does not vibrate or glide off the table.
-8) Re-openable, allowing replacement of speakers provided with inside fixture.
+2.8) Re-openable, allowing replacement of speakers provided with inside fixture.
-9) All speaker leads and filter leads come straight out of the pressure cabinet.
-(No electrical circuits inside)
-10) One common connector (male part) providing electrically separate access to all enclosed speakers and filters.
+2.9) All speaker leads and filter leads come straight out of the pressure cabinet.
+(No electrical circuits inside) 2.10) One common connector (male part) providing electrically separate access to all enclosed speakers and filters.
-11) Nicely fitting speaker cover frame wrapped in speaker cover fabric, with magnetic attachment
+2.11) Nicely fitting speaker cover frame wrapped in speaker cover fabric, with magnetic attachment

 # Electronics enclosure - active part- requirements
-1) One common connector (female part, heading towards the amplifier) with configurable dispatching jumpers
-2) Standard Eurorack frame housing 3U 84HP (decisive for speaker enclosure depth)
-3) Eurorack power source (Low noise 15-35V source for Amps, 5V & 3V3 regulated source for MCU's and controllers), optionally with a 1-button on/off and power-on sequence.
+3.1) One common connector (female part, heading towards the amplifier) with configurable dispatching jumpers 3.2) Standard Eurorack frame housing 3U 84HP (decisive for speaker enclosure depth) 3.3) Eurorack power source (Low noise 15-35V source for Amps, 5V & 3V3 regulated source for MCU's and controllers), optionally with a 1-button on/off and power-on sequence.
-4) A good compromise on the divide between Eurorack enclosure height (located between bottom plate and face plate) and speaker enclosure duct height (located under the Eurorack bottom plate).
+3.4) A good compromise on the divide between Eurorack enclosure height (located between bottom plate and face plate) and speaker enclosure duct height (located under the Eurorack bottom plate).
-5) At least 3 essential modules
+3.5) At least 3 essential modules
    - Amp (2 x 30-80W)
    - Piano connector face plate (USB-midi, MIDI-in/out)
    - Synth module (MIDI-in to audio)